St. John & Ophir Railroad (1912-1938)

 St John & Ophir, Valuation Docket 11.
 (108 ICC 774)

-- Connected St. John, Utah (on Los Angeles & Salt Lake Railroad), with Ophir Consolidated Mining Company mine at Ophir, Utah, a distance of 8.5 miles.
+- A single track standard-gauge railroad, about 8.5 miles long, wholly within the State of Utah, extending from St. John, Utah (on Los Angeles & Salt Lake Railroad), with Ophir Consolidated Mining Company mine at Ophir, Utah.

 - Station at St. John is owned by LA&SL and used jointly by way of rental fees from St. John & Ophir Railroad.